 A tag which tells search engines not to index the page.
 You can also noindex entire sections of websites with the robots.txt file.

-SEO techniques that take place outside of your website and are used to improve the position of a website in the search engine results page.
+SEO techniques that take place outside of your website and are used to improve the websites position in the search engine results page.
 Implementing off-page SEO techniques makes your site accessible from more places, resulting in additional traffic which tells search engines your site is useful to visitors and therefore improves rankings.

 The source of website traffic that comes through clicking on a non-paid search engine result.
 Organic traffic is the main measurement of an SEO campaign.